Skip to content

 Global Interoperability Frameworks

 Global interoperability frameworks establish binding or cross-border rules that ensure consistent cybersecurity obligations for ITS devices and services.
-They support international trust by aligning requirements for product lifecycle security, update management, and supply chain assurance.
+They provide the legal and regulatory foundation for secure ITS operations and are supported by technical standards that enable practical interoperability.

 European Union Cyber Resilience Act (CRA)

-The Cyber Resilience Act is a binding regulation that takes effect in the European Union from December 2024.
+The European Union (EU) Cyber Resilience Act is a binding regulation that takes effect in the European Union from December 2024.
 It applies to all digital products, including ITS devices such as On-Board Units (OBUs), Roadside Units (RSUs), and Traffic Management Systems.
 The CRA requires that products be designed, developed, and maintained with cybersecurity as a core property throughout their lifecycle.
-Key obligations include security-by-design, secure default configurations, release without known exploitable vulnerabilities, continuous vulnerability remediation, and patching for the full operational lifetime of the product.
-Products must undergo conformity assessment and display a CE marking before being placed on the EU market.
-The CRA also mandates vulnerability disclosure processes, incident handling procedures, and supply chain security requirements.
-This regulation establishes a harmonized baseline of cybersecurity expectations for all ITS products within the EU.
+Key obligations include:

 UNECE Regulations R155 and R156